 In this blog post I would like to introduce you to my mobile audio recording equipment - the Sound Devices MixPre-3, Sennheiser MKE 600, Rycote Super Softie and the Strut STR-MP3.
 I am not an professional when it comes to audio but just started with it as a hobby.
+There is also a MixPre-3 preset available in case you want to syncronize your camera with the Timecode of the MixPre-3.

 I would also be interested to record stereo sound in the future with 2 dedicated Microphones like the Audio-Technica AT4022 Omnidirectional Condenser Microphone on an Olson Wing array or even the Sennheiser Ambeo VR mic.